 The people in Mexico are generally far more friendly than in the US

-Maybe it’s the pretty veneer that has grown over our quiet communities and we’ve failed to see the rising authoritarian hand of a government that demands we do as we’re we’re told.
-No patriotic American should consent to living that way.
+Maybe it’s the pretty veneer that has grown over our quiet communities as we’ve failed to see the rising authoritarian hand of a government.
+No patriotic American should consent to live this way.
 I’m doing in the streets what journalists used to do as a matter of course.
-But for years now I’ve been treated to threats, my family has been mocked and officials have harassed, assaulted and violated my rights on camera.
+For years now I’ve been treated to threats, my family has been mocked and officials have harassed, assaulted and violated my rights on camera.
 All because I said they were wrong and told tens of millions of people about it.
-Never have I done the same to them as they did me, because I while perhaps bold, I am always a man of peace.
+Never have I done the same to them as they did to me; I am always a man of peace.

 Patrick Canady broke the law when he arrested me without probable cause.
 He broke the law when he lied in his police report about past interactions with me, particularly where he stated regarding a video I made on 12/18/14 that, “At one time Seim gives me an ultimatum to to stop doing what I’m doing or else.”
 The video of that account proves his word false.
 His entire case was based on his feelings, not law.
 He was angry because I was not afraid to tell him and the world what I believe we are becoming.